Easy Stovetop Mac and Cheese (One Pot!)

 After that, you simply add in your cheese and THAT’S IT.
 It’s so easy and done in just 20 or 30 minutes, depending on how many 3 year olds you have in the background trying to strangle the 9 month olds.

-How do you make Mac and Cheese creamier?
+How to make Stovetop Mac and Cheese creamier

 The answer lies in 1) making sure you don’t break your sauce, and 2) using the right kind of cheese.